kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

 Under that code we need to run our test to see if we can see our titles

 * we used that `if` statement before so we copy and paste it here
-* we just grab our title
+* we grab our title
 * we end our while and if

 ```php